PrashantMangukiya/SwiftUIDemo/README.md

 # Swift Based UI Demo
-This repository consist sample project for various UI element used within iOS application.
-All demo/sample build using Swift.
+This repository consist small Xcode project for various UI element used within iOS application.
+All sample build in such a way that you will get clear idea how to use practically each UI Element within swift based application.
+You can use this free for personal or commercial use.

 ### Platform & Supported Device
 + Swift 2, Xcode 7, iOS 9